 others shiver like a leaf in a storm.

 If asked, people find their individual descriptions, images that pop into the mind, maybe in combination with memories of something, analogies.
-It is your unconscious mind finding its language to the outside world.
+It is your unconscious mind finding its language in the outside world.

 Anxiety is not driven by the conscious mind.
 No one decides to get anxious, now or maybe later, or maybe only tomorrow or next week.
 It happens, when it happens and we experience it as if it is happening to us.
 Our body and mind are working perfectly together to protect us from danger and keep us sane and happy.
 And so they are acting FOR us, not TO or AGAINST us.
 When people feel anxious, they get ready for survival and to get out of the situation they are in.

-There was a time in your life your unconscious mind has learned to keep you away from certain situations that have caused you discomfort, embarrassment or stress.
-Some might even experience themselves frozen in avoidance of anything in their current life, that could cause that feeling.
-Anxiety wins, our unconscious mind found its way to keep us alive.
+There was a time in your life your unconscious mind learned to keep you away from certain situations that have caused you discomfort, embarrassment, or stress.
+Some might even experience themselves frozen in avoidance of anything in their current life, which could cause that feeling.
+Anxiety wins, and our unconscious mind found its way to keep us alive.

 And you can take it further by communicating with your unconscious mind in the way it communicates with you and finds images and stories to tell you, how anxiety feels like.